songexile/Adroit-Frontend-Manager/Documentation/docs/integrations/next-auth.md

 You can use these properties to conditionally render content based on the user's authentication status.

 That's it!
-You now have a basic understanding of how Next Auth is integrated with AWS Cognito in the Isomorphic Furyroad project.
-Feel free to explore the code further and customize it to fit your specific requirements.
+You now have a basic understanding of how Next Auth.